 A Client’s Workplaces and Colorful Backdrops

 Many clients will want their headshot photo taken where they work, as this backdrop is considered appropriate and also says a lot about who they are and what their business does.
 It’s a good idea to scout out this location in advance, so you’re familiar with the lighting and other features.

 You’ll also want to confirm that your client has permission for you to shoot them in that space, and you’ll want to get a property lease signed so you can show the final headshots on social media outlets or as part of your portfolio.

 2. Tips for Choosing the Right Background

-Some headshots are for promotional materials, and depending on the specific needs of your client, you may want to select a background that is fitting for the message those materials convey.
+Some headshots are for promotional materials and depending on the specific needs of your client, you may want to select a background that is fitting for the message the image conveys.
 For example, a trendy brick wall background might fit a new start-up but may not be the best option for a more conservative business.

 3. Step By Step Guide to Headshots with a White Background

 Setting up a headshot with a white background is an essential photography skill as many headshots used for passports, business activities, websites, and promotional materials request this backdrop.
 Here’s our step by step tips to setting up the perfect white background.